SlavovLab/DO-MS/README.md

 ## Hosting as a Server

 Our lab is currently hosting a demo server of this application at [http://do-ms.tunnel.halfgrain.com:8081](http://do-ms.tunnel.halfgrain.com:8081).
+This version is a slightly custom-build that for example has password-protected file forms.

 As this application requires a large amount of computational power (CPU), on-hand memory (RAM), and possibly the storage of large amounts of mass-spec data (Storage), we do not recommend running this on a standalone server, as it is not cost-efficient.